 Cooking with these ingredients in a perfectly well manner style to bring out the richness of the ingredient is like learning a new language by normal interaction.
 The more you interact with others, the more you will get better at speaking.
 The same method can be applied here, learning Italian cuisine is a lot like learning a new language.
 And each ingredient becomes the grammar and the vocabulary for your final dish, which can be seen as a sentence in this metaphor.

 The first thing to do before starting to cook with the ingredients you have is to limit them.
 Almost all Italian dishes use a finite amount of ingredients to make the dish, overloading with unnecessary spices will put out the subtle taste of the natural ingredients.
-Learning the value of each of the ingredients will help you know their weaknesses and strength, finding a better ingredient to fill the weakness of another is the step to become a great Italian restaurant in Raffles Quay.
+Learning the value of each of the ingredients will help you know their weaknesses and strength, finding a better ingredient to fill the weakness of another is the step to become a great Italian restaurant in Bugis.

 The second thing to do is to make sure every ingredient in the pantry is fresh and well-seasoned.
 This process really helps to bring the dish closer to the authentic Italian dish that we know and love.